techrah/techrah.github.io/_posts/2020-05-31-introduction-machine-learning-optimization.md

 y <- sapply(x, f, true_theta0, true_theta1) + rnorm(n)
 ```

 This is a two-dimensional plot of the data.
-It looks linear so it reasonable to model the data with a straight line.
+It looks linear so it's reasonable to model the data with a straight line.

 ![Graph of sample linear data](/images/mlo_sample_data.png)